stephenpearson/kitchen-oci/README.md

      - `type`, oracle only supports `iscsi` or `paravirtual` options (default: `paravirtual`)
      - `vpus_per_gb`, vpus per gb.
 Make sure to consult the documentation for your shape to take advantage of UHP as MultiPath is enabled only with certain combinations of memory/cpus.
    - `nsg_ids`, The option to connect up to 5 Network Security Groups to compute instance.
+   - `custom_metadata`, Add metadata to the compute instance request

 Optional settings for WinRM support in Windows: